-Absorption times with lithium iron phosphate batteries should typically not exceed 30-35 minutes in most situations when charging with high-current sources, and much less if the battery is being charged at low current.
+Absorption times with lithium iron phosphate batteries are typically in the 30-40 minutes range in most situations when charging with high-current sources, and much less if the battery is being charged at low current.
 If a time-based termination is going to be implemented, then the absorption time should be determined experimentally by monitoring the current taper.
 If the battery is suffering from memory effects due to previous repeated partial charge cycles, then the required absorption time can increase very significantly and a time-based termination will interrupt the charge before the cell memory has been cleared.

 Optimal Charge Termination